prudvikeshav/KodeKloudEngineer/Kubernetes/Execute Rolling Updates in Kubernetes.md

   Normal  ScalingReplicaSet  86s   deployment-controller  Scaled up replica set nginx-deployment-989f57c54 to 3
 ```

-#### We can see nginx:1.16 was deployed and Strategy was Rolling update
+#### We can see image nginx:1.16 was deployed and Strategy was Rolling update

 #### Now we need to update the image from nginx:1.16 to nginx:1.18